papagorgio23/AISports_Chatbot/data/nlu.md

 - sign up with a.i. sports
 - sign up for A.I.
 Sports
 - yeah I’d sign up for that
+- alright then.
+I want to sign up

 ## intent:ask_weather
 - How is the weather today?